-Be kind to your feet, and they will look after you for a long time to come.
+Be kind to your feet, and they will look after you for a long time.

 Buy a good foot scrub and scrub your toes and your soles.
 Get rid of the dead skin cells and have your feet looking fantastic.
-You can do this easily in the shower a couple of times per week.
+You can do this easily in the shower several times per week.

 2. Sleep in Your Socks

 You’ve probably done this for most of the winter to stay warm, as the feet are the first to feel the cold.
 But did you remember to moisturize?
 No surprise there.

 Here’s what you can do.
 After your evening shower, rub some moisturizer on your feet.
 Work it into the heels, over your soles, and around your toes.
 Then, slip your feet into some comfortable socks.
 In the morning, your feet might not be as good as new, at least not right away, but they will be softer to the touch and much better looking.
 Keep it up for a week, and you’ll notice a significant improvement.

 3. Treat Your Feet to Regular Pedicures

 Pedicures are great, especially if someone is doing them for you.
-However, if you’re not keen on a stranger massaging your feet and peeling away the yucky winter coat that’s grown over your heels, then you can give yourself a pedicure easily in the comfort and privacy of your own bathroom.
+However, if you’re not keen on a stranger massaging your feet and peeling away the yucky winter coat that’s grown over your heels, then you can give yourself a pedicure easily in the comfort and privacy of your bathroom.